 Is it a good idea?

 In my expert opinion I would say ‘meh’, or ‘maybe I dunno’, or ‘het kan me niet schelen of je masturbeert of niet, wees er gewoon geen klootzak over.’

-The history of ‘what we teach people about masturbation’ boils down to two basic ideologies.
-Don’t masturbate, or you should definitely masturbate.
+What we learn about masturbation boils down to two basic ideologies.
+Don’t masturbate / you should definitely masturbate.
 It’s either the sex negative ‘masturbation is a sin and you’ll burn in hell for this’.
 Or the sex positive ‘you should definitely masturbate, it’s actually really good for you and here are all the reasons why.’

 If you’re a fan of this website you’ll know that we’re a bit more chill about sex and masturbation.
 As my driving instructor used to say to me ‘if it feels good, do it and if it doesn’t, don’t.’* A lot of people worry about how much they masturbate and what affect it’s going to have on them.
 I get a lot of questions about it and I answer them and people feel better as a result.
-Basically masturbation is fine so long as you don’t hurt yourself, you can maintain your friendships and relationships, and you still do your chores and school work and stuff.
+Basically masturbation is fine so long as you don’t hurt yourself, you can maintain your friendships and relationships, and live the rest of your life.
 I’ve also written about sex / porn addiction so you might also want to read that.

 You might like this on how to be attractive to people